Math, Science, Technology Magnet

 What makes us different?

 Beaver is a Math Science Technology Magnet.
-We use our one-to-one ratio of iPads, MacBooks, and Chromebooks daily.
-Our classrooms are equipped with SMART Boards.
-That said, our technology is not what defines us.
-The way we use our technology is what sets us apart.
+We use our one-to-one ratio of iPads, MacBooks, and Chromebooks daily and our classrooms are equipped with SMART Boards.
+That said, our technology is what defines us and the way we use our technology is what sets us apart.

 We are educating 21st Century students to be successful in a 21st Century world.
 To that end, three skills are essential, and these are skills we emphasize at Beaver.